Rahulcdry07/PDF2JSON/docs/GITHUB_MCP_SUMMARY.md

 ## Conclusion

-The GitHub MCP integration successfully extends the PDF2JSON project with comprehensive GitHub repository management capabilities.
+The GitHub MCP integration successfully extends the EstimateX project with comprehensive GitHub repository management capabilities.
 It provides a natural language interface for common GitHub operations, integrates seamlessly with the existing DSR MCP server, and enables AI assistants to manage the entire development workflow from code to deployment.

 The implementation is production-ready, well-documented, and includes all necessary tooling for setup and testing.
 It represents a significant enhancement to the project's AI capabilities and developer experience.